Courses | |

 In a web development bootcamp review, Joseph Balaoing states, "I learned a lot about web development, and Hack Reactor is definitely worth the money."
 He also comments on the friendly and supportive staff members.

-Hack Reactor’s job placement rate is 78 percent.
-This means that 78 percent of students land a relevant job within 180 days after graduation.
+Hack Reactor’s job placement rate is over 85 percent.
+This means that 85 percent of students land a relevant job within 180 days after graduation.
 Hack Reactor career services have helped place graduates at reputable companies worldwide, such as Facebook, Walmart, Microsoft, Apple, PayPal, Google, JPMorgan Chase & Co, and Udacity.

 The Hack Reactor curriculum focuses on software engineering.
 The online programs have a comprehensive, immersive curriculum that covers computer science and JavaScript concepts.
 Hack Reactor’s curriculum is designed to give students job-ready skills.

-Hack Reactor offers two prep courses to prepare students.
+Hack Reactor offers a prep course to help students get ready for the main bootcamps.
 These Hack Reactor bootcamp prep programs can also help you determine whether or not Hack Reactor's curriculum suits your career plans.

 Duration: